 Today’s vehicles are equipped not only with one but often with two (or even three) catalytic converters.

 Three types of catalytic converters:

 - One pre-catalytic converter upstream of the main (after-) catalytic converter where most pollutants are actually produced.

 - An intermediate converter that neutralizes the pollutants from the first one before they can reach and poison the main catalytic converter.

 - A post-catalytic converter where gaseous emissions are reduced yet another time.
 This limits their release into the atmosphere even more.

-The latest diesel engines use more sophisticated technologies for reducing their pollution which does not involve catalytic converters at all:
+The latest diesel engines use more sophisticated technologies for reducing their pollution which do not involve catalytic converters at all:

 - Exhaust Gas Recirculation (EGR) recirculates some of the engine’s exhaust gas back into its own inlet system.
 It reduces the temperature of the exhaust gases to avoid damage to other components.
 Also, it dilutes their oxygen content.
 This reduces combustion temperatures, thus reducing NO x formation while also increasing power output by up to 3%.

 - Selective Catalytic Reduction (SCR) uses an extra injection of liquid urea near the main catalytic converter.
 This causes chemical reactions leading to reduced NO x levels in exhaust gases.